 For the purposes of this Policy:

-"Fixed assets" are deﬁned as University property, such as land, buildings, and equipment, with a cost equal to or greater than $5,000 and a useful life of two or more years.
+"Fixed assets" are deﬁned as University property, such as land, buildings, and equipment, with a cost equal to or greater than $5,000 and a useful life of two or more years, and purchased software with a cost equal to or greater than $100,000 and a useful life of two or more years.
 Fixed assets are acquired for use in normal operations and are not intended for resale.

 "Physical facilities" are deﬁned as buildings and infrastructure, i.e., permanent structures.
 Infrastructure includes dams and bridges; fences; exterior lighting; utility stations; parking lots; towers, tanks and wells; and roads and sidewalks.

 Additionally, Department Heads and Unit Directors are strongly encouraged to control equipment not included in the provisions of this Policy (i.e., computers, data projectors, and other easily pilferable equipment items costing less than $5,000).
 Departments may maintain their own databases or spreadsheets of assets to track equipment locations, serial numbers, and other pertinent information.
-For assistance in setting up departmental inventory processes, please contact the Fixed Assets officer.
+The Fixed Assets Office can provide assistance in setting up departmental inventory processes.
 Each department is also subject to internal and external audit veriﬁcations on a sample of ﬁxed assets.

-When the Police and Public Safety Department receives a report of actual or attempted arson, , damage, theft, embezzlement, or misuse of any University-owned personal property, buildings, or other real property, the Police and Public Safety Director, or his or her designee, will conduct an investigation and document the investigation in writing.
-He or she will report the results of the investigation to the State Bureau of Investigation (SBI) as follows: Within ten (10) days of receipt of the report, the Police and Public Safety Director will send a letter to the Professional Standards Division with the theft/misuse form (SBI-78 Form) attached.
-At the end of each month, Police & Public Safety will transmit electronically a monthly criminal report to the Division of Criminal Information (DCI).
-A copy of each report sent to the SBI will be forwarded to the Internal Audit Department and to the Fixed Assets officer.
+When Police and Public Safety receives a report of actual or attempted arson, damage, theft, embezzlement, or misuse of any University-owned personal property, buildings, or other real property, the Police and Public Safety Director, or his or her designee, will conduct an investigation and document the investigation in writing.
+He or she will report the results of the investigation to the State Bureau of Investigation (SBI) as follows: Within ten (10) days of receipt of the report, the Police and Public Safety Director or designee will send a letter to the Professional Standards Division with the State Property Incident Report (SBI-78 Form).
+A copy of each report sent to the SBI will be forwarded to the Internal Audit Department and to the Fixed Assets Oﬃcer.

 The Vice Chancellor for Business Aﬀairs is responsible for administration of the ﬁxed asset control program.
 Accordingly, the Vice Chancellor for Business Aﬀairs will establish procedures and forms to ensure that the University's ﬁxed assets are properly accounted for, safeguarded, and controlled.

 All University employees are obligated to comply with any procedures supplemental to this Policy.
-The Vice Chancellor for Business Aﬀairs is responsible for establishing and enforcing such supplemental procedures related to the protection and control of University property as to insure compliance with all applicable North Carolina state laws.
-These procedures are also available from the Oﬃce of the Vice Chancellor for Business Aﬀairs or online
+The Vice Chancellor for Business Aﬀairs is responsible for establishing and enforcing such supplemental procedures related to the protection and control of University property as to ensure compliance with all applicable North Carolina state laws.
+These procedures are available from the Oﬃce of the Vice Chancellor for Business Aﬀairs or online.